 The truth is that celebrities will endorse products because they are paid generous fees to do so, not because they really think that the products are good.
 It's just another lucrative gig for them.
 It's like an insurance company using a cricketer or footballer to spruik home and contents policies or celebrities who wouldn't have a clue whether a car was any good or not, but they will endorse it for MONEY.

-George Clooney flogs Nespresso coffee, but one could bet that he's got a very expensive Italian espresso machine at his house.
+George Clooney flogs Nespresso coffee, but I would bet that he's got a very expensive Italian espresso machine at his house.
 Beyonce pushes Pepsi, but it's unimaginable that she would drink that rubbish if she wanted to maintain her figure.
 The same goes for Taylor Swift with Coca Cola.
 Justin Timberlake endorses McDonalds.
 Kylie Minogue endorsed a Ford Ka but she is a multi-millionaire and wouldn't be seen dead in that Ford piece of shit.
-Or Jennifer Lopez spruiking a Fiat 500 - just imagine her trying to cram her wide butt into that micro car.
+Or Jennifer Lopez spruiking a Fiat 500 - just imagine her trying to cram her wide arse into that micro car.
 They do it for the MONEY and most of these celebrities wouldn't have a clue about the products that they endorse.

 For many years, Australian shoppers have been at a great disadvantage, compared to their counterparts in the USA, Britain and EU nations.
 Retailers have marked up goods at much higher prices than those same goods were being sold for overseas, quoting higher transport costs, duty, taxation and other factors to justify those higher prices.